Amazing steak sandwich layered with caramelized onions, mozzarella cheese and barbecue sauce.

 - Butter your hoagie buns and toast them slightly on the inside by placing them on a hot skillet.
 Only takes about 2 minutes.
 Now place them cut side up on the cookie sheet.

 - Toss about a quarter of your cheese on the bottom, then add your meat and spread it evenly on each bun.
-Now toss the rest of your cheese over top.
+Top with caramelized onions.
+Then toss the rest of your cheese over top.

 - Place in the oven and cook just till the cheese melts.
 This only takes about 5 to 8 minutes depending on your oven and how brown you want your cheese.
 You can go as much as 10 minutes if you like crispy bits.

 - Remove from the oven and drizzle barbecue sauce over top.